phetsims/phet-info/doc/typescript-conventions.md

 ## TypeScript Conventions

 These are the conventions established for TypeScript use by PhET developers.
 This is an evolving document in an early phase.
-Please bring things up for discussion to add here as you find new patterns.
+Please bring things up for discussion to add here as you identify new conventions.
 Conventions enforced by lint or other tooling are not listed here.

 ### ESLint